No Church in the Wild: Promotion

 The track was performed by West and Jay on their Watch the Throne Tour.
 Ocean performed his hook of the song at some of the performances during his 2011 concert series through the United States and Europe.
 The song was used in the promotional advertising and the end credits for the film Safe House, the promo advertising for The Great Gatsby, and in an advertising series for the 2013 Dodge Dart automobile.

 Music video

-A music video was filmed in late April 2012 in the areas surrounding Prague's Jan Palach Square and National Theatre by the Greek-French director Romain Gavras.
+A music video was filmed in late April 2012 in the areas surrounding Prague's Jan Palach Square and National Theatre, as well as near Škoda Palace in Jungmannova Street, by the Greek-French director Romain Gavras.
 There were two hundred extras, divided into police and rioters.
 The final video was released on May 29, 2012.
-The video is "clearly influenced by the protests and civil unrest that took place all across the country."
-The video's final shot bears similarity to an image from visual artist UnkleLuc's project, The Wild.
-Rolling Stone reported that the "clip for "No Church in the Wild" depicts a grim clash between a large number of protesters and heavily armed and violent riot police."
+The video is "influenced by the protests and civil unrest that took place all across the country".
+The video's final shot bears similarity to an image from visual artist UnkleLuc's project The Wild.
+Rolling Stone reported that the "clip for 'No Church in the Wild' depicts a grim clash between a large number of protesters and heavily armed and violent riot police".